KindleModding/kindlemodding.github.io/content/kindle-hacking/appreg.md

 | run_hotfix |	MT:kindlemodding/run_hotfix |

 ## properties
-As the name suggests, this table is responsible for associating specific kinds of properties with handlers
+As the name suggests, this table is responsible for associating specific kinds of properties with handlers.

+<p class="note">This table also stores dconf values (see below)</p>

 ### Properties for sh_integration
 | handlerId | name | value |